 Our Community Coach Program is a volunteer based program that matches a trained, community volunteer mentor with a prison reentry candidate.
 The Community Coach assist with social service navigation, goal setting and attainment, providing emotional support, and building a safe stable relationship.
 The program lasts for 6 months during which, the volunteer coach meets regularly with their mentee to assist with successful reintegration into our community.

-Join our Reentry Coordinator Alfredo Gonzalez, Deputy Senior Adult Probation Officer David Franklin, Adult Probation Reentry Officer Alyssa Raney and former inmate and Community Coach Mike Walker as they discuss the issues facing recently released individuals, the reentry system and how The Pinal Community Reentry Project's Community Coach Program can help change lives and reduce recidivism.
+Join our Reentry Coordinator Alfredo Gonzalez, Adult Probation Reentry Officer Alyssa Raney and former inmate and Community Coach Mike Walker as they discuss the issues facing recently released individuals, the reentry system and how The Pinal Community Reentry Project's Community Coach Program can help change lives and reduce recidivism.

 The Pinal Community Reentry Project focuses on a key population in the community whose needs are not being fulfilled, those exiting the Department of Corrections.
 Our goal is to help reduce recidivism, improve individual lives, and promote a safer community for all members of Pinal County.